xebialabs/blueprints/azure/microservice-ecommerce/README.md

 az storage account create --name ACCOUNT_NAME \
                           --resource-group EXISTING_RESOURCE_GROUP \
                           --location LOCATION \
-                          --sku Standard_LRS \
+                          --sku Standard_LRS
-                          --subscription SUBSCRIPTION_ID
 ```

-> **Note:** Make sure the `location` you choose for the Storage Account is the same as the one you will use in the blueprint and the one you used to create the Resource Group
+> **Note:** Make sure the `location` you choose for the Storage Account is the same as the one you will use in the blueprint and the one you used to create the Resource Group.
+Use the same Resource Group you created earlier to use for the blueprint.
 > **Note:** Take note of the name you give the Storage Account; you will be asked for it by the blueprint

 ##### 3.3.1 Get the Storage account keys in order to create the Storage Container